Getting the Final Annulment Decree

 You are reponsible for preparing the final decree to finish your case.
 The steps below explain the different forms you must fill out and steps you must take in order to get the final decree approved.

 The following steps and forms must be completed to get your final Decree of Annulment:

 FYI!If Defendant made an appearance in the case (in some way that would indicate Defendant planned to participate in the case, such as signing a waiver), you must send the Defendant a Three Day Notice of Intention to Enter Default Judgment after you get your default approved by the clerk.
 You must complete the form, file it, mail a copy to the Defendant, and file a Certificate of Mailing.

 Summary Disposition Request.
-If you are asking for a Decree of Annulment without having a hearing, fill out the Request for Summary Disposition and an Affidavit in Support.
+If you want a Decree of Annulment without having a hearing, fill out the Request for Summary Disposition and an Affidavit in Support.
 These forms ask the judge to approve of the Decree of Annulment without a hearing.
 Only one party needs to complete these forms (usually the Plaintiff).